What Happens When A House Is Condemned? A Guide To Condemned Houses

 Choose a Selling Strategy

 You have a couple of strategies to choose from when selling a condemned house.
 You can list with an agent, sell by yourself, or sell to an iBuyer.
 Each selling strategy does have its pros and cons.
 Let’s take a look at each option to help you figure out how you should sell your condemned house.
+Private lenders can provide the necessary funds quickly, enabling real estate investors or cash buyers to close deals on condemned properties.

 Sell with a Local Real Estate Agent

 Something else to keep in mind when hiring a listing agent- commissions.
 Yes, they will handle selling your house so you won’t have to, but they don’t work for free.
 The average agent commission in Tennessee is 5.6-6%, split 50/50 between the buyer and seller’s agents.
-To put that amount into perspective, if you were to sell the condemned home for $35,000 (land value only), the commission would cost $1,960-$2,100.
-For many people, that’s money that they would otherwise prefer to keep, making homeowners look into other options to sell their condemned property like selling by owner or selling to an iBuyer.
+To put that amount into perspective, if you sell the condemned home for $35,000 (land value only), the commission would cost $1,960-$2,100.
+For many people, that’s money that they would otherwise prefer to keep, making homeowners look into other options to sell their condemned property like selling by the owner or selling to an iBuyer.

-Sell By Owner
+Sell By Owner in Tennessee

-• Determine a listing price
+• Determine a listing price.

 • Figure out if you’re going to make repairs or sell as-is